camptocamp/c2cgeoform/docs/user-guide/templates.rst

 Using custom templates
 ----------------------

-c2cgeoform distinguishes between two types of templates: **views** templates and **widget** templates.
+c2cgeoform distinguishes two types of templates: **views** templates and **widget** templates.
 - Views templates are used directly by Pyramid and provide the site structure.
 - Widgets templates are used by Deform to render the forms.